PGWP holders can now submit applications for new open work permits

-Immigration, Refugees and Citizenship Canada (IRCC) is now accepting applications submitted by former international students who wish to obtain a new open work permit if their Post-Graduate Work Permit (PGWP) is expired or about to expire.
+Immigration, Refugees and Citizenship Canada (IRCC) is now accepting applications submitted by former international students who wish to get a new open work permit if their Post-Graduate Work Permit (PGWP) is expired or about to expire.

 The new open work permits will be valid for up to 18 months.